brandur/sorg/content/nanoglyphs/048-llms.md

 * Beyond code, it's made terminal work so much more plausible.
 When using infrequent-but-necessary CLI invocations, the amount of work needed to look up the right docs and string together a working command is _absurd_.
 An example I ran into recently was scaling an AWS Fargate service down and back up, which has an awscli command, but one which Amazon makes stupidly hard to discover.
 Now, the LLM figures it out.

 I have a dozen moments a week where I'll put something into Claude thinking, "there's no way this is going to work ..." but then it does.
 I commit state before asking for a broad change so I can quickly revert something it's done that I don't like.
 I've reverted its work maybe once, ever?
 It's consistently more thorough and produces better results than I expect.
-It's magic.
+Magic.

 ---